Navayana

 While the term Navayāna is most commonly used in reference to the movement that Ambedkar founded in India, it is also (more rarely) used in a different sense, to refer to Westernized forms of Buddhism.
 Ambedkar called his version of Buddhism Navayāna or "Neo-Buddhism".
-His book, The Buddha and His Dhamma, is considered the primary doctrine of Buddhism by Navyana Buddhists.
+His book, The Buddha and His Dhamma, is considered the primary doctrine of Buddhism by Navayāna Buddhists.
 The followers of Navayāna Buddhism are generally called "Buddhists" (Bauddha) as well as Ambedkarite Buddhists, Neo-Buddhists, and rarely Navayāna Buddhists.
 Almost 90% of Navayāna Buddhists live in Maharashtra.